BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Great Northern Dining Room

 Matt and I chose not to eat here because we had heard poor reviews from other guests.
-Plus, our friend who has worked at Glacier National Park the past few years recommended we try Serrano’s just across the tracks.
+Plus, our friend who has worked at Glacier National Park for the past few years recommended we try Serrano’s just across the tracks.
 It was a good choice.
 The Empire Lounge and Empire Café are also onsite.

 There is also the Glacier Park Gift Shop which carries regular souvenir items plus unique local crafts created by the Blackfeet Nation such as jewelry and blankets.
-The Country Corner carries snacks, drinks and toiletries.
-Both are located on site.
+The Country Corner carries snacks, drinks, and toiletries.
+Both are located on-site.

 The employees running the information desk were helpful and friendly.
 I recommend stopping by and telling them your plans.
 They may have some insight to make your trip even better.